keboola/developers-docs/extend/component/deployment/index.md

 ![Screenshot -- GitLab Build](/extend/component/deployment/gitlab-2.png)

 With the above settings, the GitLab CI Pipelines will behave in exactly the same way as the Travis configuration described above.
+You can also have a look at a [10 minute video](https://www.youtube.com/watch?v=TC-tN-zYgEw) showing the Gitlab setup on a new component.

 ## Manual Deployment
 If you want to use another continuous integration setting or deploy to the repository manually, you can do so without limitations.